-Under the proposed action, there would be no new direct impacts on Terrestrial, Avian, and Aquatic Life and Habitats.
+Under the proposed action, there would be no direct impacts on Terrestrial, Avian, and Aquatic Life and Habitats.
 Wolves will continue to inhabit Montana and will have no new direct impacts on Terrestrial, Avian, and Aquatic Life and Habitats in the areas where they occur.
 Under the proposed action, wolf management would look mostly the same as with the No Action Alternative (i.e., 2003 Wolf Plan) except the proposed action would incorporate current science as it becomes available and is more practical with implementable strategies, improved monitoring methods, changes in harvest management tools, or updated depredation response and mitigation (involving lethal and non-lethal strategies), as well as ensure continued public transparency and understanding across a diversity of values in regards to the management and existence of wolves in Montana.
 The proposed action would not change the status of the existing area.

-Under the proposed action, there would be long term, minor, no new secondary impacts on Terrestrial, Avian, and Aquatic Life and Habitats.
-Wolves will continue to inhabit Montana and will have no new secondary impacts on Terrestrial, Avian, and Aquatic Life and Habitats in the areas where they occur.
-Wolf management under the proposed action can have positive secondary impacts to Terrestrial, Avian, and Aquatic Life and Habitats.
+Under the proposed action, there would be long-term, minor, secondary impacts on Terrestrial, Avian, and Aquatic Life and Habitats.
+Wolf management under the proposed action can have positive secondary impacts to Terrestrial, Avian, and Aquatic Life and Habitats because habitat suitable for wolves limits disturbance of habitats for all species.

-FWP ungulate programs link habitat and population management through sustained public hunting to achieve ungulate population objectives.
-In this way, FWP takes an important habitat need of wolves into consideration.
-This, along with the amount of land held in public ownership and adequate legal protections, provides long term habitat availability for wolves.
-Federal land management agencies are increasingly managing lands from an ecosystem-level perspective, considering all components and functional relationships.
-Therefore, managing for habitat suitable for ungulates (and indirectly for wolves) benefits multiple species and landscapes by limiting disturbance and new developments, and thereby maintains a healthy ecosystem, because habitat suitable for wolves limits disturbance of habitats for all species.
 Continued focus on habitat management and conflict prevention actions as described in the 2023 Wolf Plan can provide a positive secondary impact to other game or predator populations due to overlap with their respective conservation and management issues.
 Habitat conditions that are compatible with long-term population viability will be maintained under the proposed action.